Multi-Region eCommerce: Tips for Optimizing Your eCommerce Site When Expanding Overseas

 Different regions have their own price sensitivities, which means you can’t use the same prices across distinct markets.
 For example, a product selling for 50 pounds in the UK might not have the same appeal in emerging markets for multiple reasons, such as local competition or buyers’ inability to pay.
 Since local providers might offer more competitive prices, it makes sense to research the competition first and tailor your price lists accordingly.

 Moreover, different countries have different currencies, and one country might have several circulating currencies.
 This has a myriad of implications.
 First, it is visual pricing, a phenomenon in which the price psychologically affects buyer behavior.
 A second consideration is currency conversion rates, which might lead to a product having a lower competitive cost in one currency.
 For example, you may price your product in the U.S. at $100.
-So if you strictly convert it to Canadian dollars, the amount should be 130 CAD.
+So, if you strictly convert it to Canadian dollars, the amount should be 130 CAD.
 However, if you price it at 125 CAD, you might have better conversions.
 Having pricing in local currency makes it easier for customers to compare prices across different resellers and avoid unexpected currency conversion fees from their financial institutions.

-Finally, there’s taxation, which can significantly affect your product’s final price.
-In some countries, you may need to display prices inclusive of tax, while in others you don’t.
+Finally, there's taxation, which can significantly affect your product's final price.
+In some countries, you may need to display prices inclusive of tax, while in others, you don't.
 Some countries may have both federal and state taxes.
-All of those things should be reflected in the checkout process to ensure that the right tax calculation is applied according to the region (or user’s billing address).
+All those things should be reflected in the checkout process to ensure that the right tax calculation is applied according to the region (or user's billing address).

 Multiple regions and warehouses demand more granular stock management.
 If a given quantity of items is not available in a specific region, find a mechanism that solves the problem — ship from another warehouse in an adjacent region, reject an order, or come up with another solution.
 In any case, having the right stock count on the storefront is critical to ensuring orders can be fulfilled in a timely manner, so it’s important to provide real-time inventory information to your customers.